 Financial intermediaries have emerged as a useful tool for the efficient market system as they help channelize savings into investment.
 However, they can also be a cause of concern, as the sub-prime crisis shows.
 Often, there is a need to regulate the activities of these intermediaries.

 Examples of Financial Intermediaries

-Bank: These intermediaries are licensed to accept deposits, give loans and offer many other financial services to the public.
-They play a major role in the economic stability of a country, and thus, face heavy regulations.
+These intermediaries are licensed to accept deposits, give loans, and offer many other financial services to the public.
+They play a major role in the economic stability of a country and thus, face heavy regulations.

-Mutual Funds: They help pool savings of individual investors into financial markets.
+Mutual funds help pool savings of individual investors into financial markets.
 A fund manager oversees a mutual fund and allocates the funds to different investment products.

-Financial advisors: Such intermediaries may or not offer a financial product, but advises investors to help them achieve their financial objectives.
-These advisors usually undergo special training.
+Such intermediaries may or may not offer a financial product but advise investors to help them achieve their financial objectives.
+These financial advisors usually undergo special training.

-Credit Union: It is also a type of bank, but works to serve its members and not public.
-They may or may not operate for profit purposes.
+It is also a type of bank that works to serve its members and not the public.
+They may or may not operate for-profit purposes.